What requirements must coffee comply with to be allowed on the European market?

 Rainforest Alliance/UTZ has large-scale operations, reaching mainstream markets in Europe.
 As of July 2020, Rainforest Alliance offers mutual recognition options for coffee.
 This means that companies at the end of the supply chain will be able to source UTZ and/or Rainforest Alliance-certified coffee and then use either the Rainforest Alliance or the UTZ label on their product.

 You can consult the guide for farmers on how to get Rainforest Alliance certified here.
 If you are an exporting company, refer to this guide on how to get chain of custody certification.
-In June 2020, the Rainforest Alliance has published its new certification program for farmers and companies.
-Audits against this new standard will begin from July 2021.
+In June 2020, the Rainforest Alliance published its new certification program for farmers and companies.
+Audits under this new standard began in July 2021.

 Table 1: Most important third-party certification standards requested by European coffee buyers